syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/appearance/theme-studio.md

 # Overview in ASP.NET Core Controls

-Theme Studio for Essential JS 2 can be used to customize a new theme from an existing theme.
+Theme Studio for Essential<sup style="font-size:70%">&reg;</sup> JS 2 can be used to customize a new theme from an existing theme.
 It doesn't support with Data visualization controls like Chart, Diagram, Gauge, Range Navigator, Maps.

 ## Customizing theme color from theme studio

-The Essential JS 2 themes are developed under the SCSS environment.
+The Essential<sup style="font-size:70%">&reg;</sup> JS 2 themes are developed under the SCSS environment.
 Each theme has a unique common variable list.
 When you change the common variable color code value, it will reflect in all the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core controls.
 All the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core control styles are derived from these [theme-based common variables](#common-variables).
 This common variable list is handled inside the theme studio application for customizing theme-based colors.

 **Step 1:** Open the [Syncfusion<sup style="font-size:70%">&reg;</sup> Theme Studio](https://ej2.syncfusion.com/themestudio/) application.